Archive-663/samyang7_5mm/sam7_5_MFT-LM_rehousing/README.md

 You can reference the supplied 'printOrientation' .3mf files for suggested print orientation.

 ### Assembly help:
-Please view the supplied assembly STP file to see how the lens should be assembled.
+Please view the _assembly.stp file for help in parts orientation.
+If you do not have a CAD program, <a href="https://www.freecad.org/downloads.php" target="_blank">download FreeCAD</a> to view the assembly file and better understand how it should assemble.

 I don't recommend you use a 3D printed focus track.
 Send the STP/STEP file off to get CNC'ed for you.
 Request they tap the holes for M1.7 threads.
 There is a hold on the cylinder that is for a 1.5mm spring and ball bearing that acts as the aperture detent.
 You may need to fine tune fitment after wards.